-Every company would have a product that offers a one-size-fits-all solution in an ideal world.
+What is a good lead?
+Every company would have a product that offers a one-size-fits-all solution in an ideal world, and all leads would be good ones.
 The need for a target market would become obsolete because the market is everyone.
 Of course, the sales world isn’t ideal, and even the most exciting products and services don’t appeal across the board.

 Finding the right audience for a sales solution is the foundation of a well-run business; it’s what keeps companies flowing.
-To get more business, reps need good leads—leads that match with their target audience.
+To get more business, reps need to ask themselves “what is a good lead?.
 And that’s just the starting point.

 So how do you sort the good from the bad and identify opportunities that provide a high chance of closing?